-Once the mix minus output has been created you have the option to set different feeds depending on whether the channel/group fader is open or closed.
+Once the mix minus output has been created there is an option to set different feeds depending on whether the channel/ group fader is open or closed.

 Tap to select WHEN FADER OPEN and the mix minus output feed pop-up appears.
 Within the pop-up, select one of the following feed options: